 30. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
 We will also comment on financial sustainability in the longer term.
 We define this as medium term (two to five years) and longer term (longer than five years) sustainability.
-We will conclude on
+We will carry out work and conclude on:

-- the effectiveness of financial planning in identifying and addressing risks to financial sustainability in the short, medium and long term - the appropriateness and effectiveness of arrangements in place to address any identified funding gaps
+- the effectiveness of financial planning in identifying and addressing risks to financial sustainability in the short, medium and long term - the appropriateness and effectiveness of arrangements in place to address any identified funding gaps.